Keyboard shortcuts

 payload=$(cat)

-# Add safety flag to all bash commands
+# Add safety flag to shell commands executed by the exec tool

 fi